variani/bigcov/vignettes/popstrat.md

   and plink via R package [BEDMatrix](https://github.com/QuantGen/BEDMatrix);
 - avoid loading the whole data matrix into RAM (for the later two formats) and split the data into batches (either `num_batches` or `batch_size` arguments);
-      - splitting into batches improves the performance
+      - splitting into batches improves the performance, as shown by [SNPRelate](http://corearray.sourceforge.net/tutorials/SNPRelate/)
 - support of several `bigmemory` or plink files, e.g. files per chromosomes;
 - parallel computing (coming soon).